mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 introduction <https://raphael-proust.gitlab.io/code/lwt-part-1.html>`__
 before continuing.
 This is important.
 Do it.

-Unlike is mentioned in those separate resources on Lwt, in Octez, we do not in general use the success/failure mechanism of Lwt.
+Unlike is mentioned in those separate resources on Lwt, in Mavkit, we do not in general use the success/failure mechanism of Lwt.
 Instead, we mostly rely on ``result`` (as mentioned above).